Solar Eclipse : The Science Behind This Rare Phenomenon

 If the penumbra passes over you, only part of the sun’s surface blocked out.
 You see a partial solar eclipse.
 The sky may dim slightly depending on how much of the sun’s disc covered.

 In some cases, the moon is far enough away in its orbit that the umbra never reaches the Earth at all.
-In this case, there is no region of totality, and what you see is an annular solar eclipse.
+So, there is no region of totality, and what you see is an annular solar eclipse.

 In this eclipse, only a small, ring-like sliver of light seen from the sun’s disc.